Directed by: Alex & Tyler Mifflin

 Canada / 2016 / DCP / 88 Min

 Restaurants, farmers, scholars, and scientists are part of a movement to normalize insect eating in the west, as an alternative to accepted, but resource intensive proteins like chicken, pork, and beef.
 Travelling worldwide, the feature food/enviro documentary Bugs on the Menu is a comprehensive examination of bug eating, observing these traditions in South Africa, Mexico, and Cambodia.

 The Edible Indian is a short glimpse into the long history of ceremony, food and it's role in indigenous identity.
 Director Cass Gardiner (Algonquin/Anishinabe) weaves the memories, rights of passage, and spirituality of three First Nation's chefs as they cook.
 While re-creating their favorite meal, each chef paints a portrait of how what ends up on the plate tells a story of where they came from, who they are, and where First Nation's people are headed in the 21st century.

 Directed by: Peter Svatek

 Canada / 2016 / NFB / Documentary / 94 Min / 14A

-World renowned culinary artist and humanist Massimo Bottura, whose restaurant Osteria Francescana has been voted number one in the world, decided to create a soup kitchen during Milan’s World Fair in 2015.
-Canadian director Peter Svatek documented the proceedings as sixty of the world’s best chefs joined him to cook for refugees and the homeless of Milan out of the waste food of the Expo.
+World renowned culinary artist and humanist Massimo Bottura, whose restaurant Osteria Francescana has been voted number one in the world, decided to create an extraordinary soup kitchen.
+60 of the world’s best chefs joined him to cook for refugees and the homeless of Milan out of only food waste from the World Expo.